scrapy/scrapy/sites/scrapy.org/docs/sources/tutorial/tutorial2.rst

     SPIDER = GoogleDirectorySpider()

 | Now, let's explain a bit what this is all about.
-| As you may have noticed, the class that represents the spider is GoogleDirectorySpider, and it heredates from CrawlSpider.
+| As you may have noticed, the class that represents the spider is GoogleDirectorySpider, and it inherits from CrawlSpider.
 | This means that this spider will crawl over a website given some crawling rules, and parse the response you need according to your patterns, which are defined through the "rules" class attribute.
 | This attribute is nothing else but a tuple containing Rule objects.
 Each Rule defines a specific behaviour the spider will have while crawling the site.
 | Rule objects accept the following parameters (the ones between [ ] are optional):